theflyoccultist/grimoire/src/virtualization/postgres-gcloud-vm.md

-# Set Up PostgreSQL in Google Cloud using Docker Compose
+# Set Up PostgreSQL in a Google Cloud VM using Docker Compose

 ### 1. Google Cloud Prep